DatL4g/DatL4g/site/src/jsMain/resources/markdown/projects/Mimasu.md

 This architecture keeps providers in control of their content and policies while giving users a unified, polished browsing experience.

+Want to build your own?
+Sure [read about it here](mimasu/Building.md).

 ## Privacy & Data Safety

 On Google Play, the listing declares: